ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 This makes the RS vulnerable during a time interval that starts when the Client gains knowledge of the revoked Access Token and ends when the RS expunges the Access Token, e.g., after having gained knowledge of its revocation.
 During such a time interval, the Client would be able to illegitimately access protected resources at the RS, if this still retains the Access Token without knowing about its revocation yet.

-In order to mitigate the risk of such an abuse, if a RS relies solely on polling through individual requests to the TRL resource, the RS SHOULD enforce an adequate trade-off between the polling frequency and the maximum length of the vulnerable time window.
+In order to mitigate the risk of such an abuse, if an RS relies solely on polling through individual requests to the TRL resource, the RS SHOULD enforce an adequate trade-off between the polling frequency and the maximum length of the vulnerable time window.

 # IANA Considerations # {#iana}